yuri/ngcourse/handout/02-toolchain.md

 * modules for doing OS tasks like file I/O, HTTP, etc.

-While NodeJS was initially intended for writing server code in JavaScript, today it is widely used by JavaScript tools, which makes it relevant to front- end developers also.
-A lot of the tools we'll be using in this code will be leveraging NodeJS.
+While NodeJS was initially intended for writing server code in JavaScript, today it is widely used by JavaScript tools, which makes it relevant to front-end developers too.
+A lot of the tools we'll be using in this code leverage NodeJS.

 ## Back-End Code Sharing and Distribution: [npm](https://www.npmjs.com/)